dukov777/calculate-tank-caps/SoftwareRequirementSpecification.md

 **2.2 Calculations**
 - FR-07: The software shall calculate the RMS current through each capacitor.
 - FR-08: The software shall calculate the RMS voltage across each capacitor.
-- FR-09: The software shall calculate the maximum RMS value of the allowable current, voltage, and reactive power through the tank capacitor group, considering allowed current, voltage, and reactive power.
+- FR-09: The software shall calculate the maximum RMS value of the allowable current, voltage, and reactive power through the tank capacitor group, considering the allowed current, voltage, and reactive power.

 **2.3 Output**
 - FR-10: The software shall display the RMS current through each capacitor.
 - FR-11: The software shall display the RMS voltage across each capacitor.
 - FR-12: The software shall display the maximum RMS value of the allowable current through the tank capacitor group.
 A warning message should be displayed if any capacitor parameters are exceeded.
-The warning should explicitly state which capacitors group and parameters have been exceeded.
+The warning should explicitly state which capacitor group and parameters have been exceeded.

     Example warnings:
     ```shell